propertyhive/WP-Property-Hive/README.txt

 * Add POA option to rental properties
 * In property list only format price if one exists preventing PHP error
 * Fix bug when trying to add applicant relationship to existing property owner
-* Improved support for add ons wanting to integrate with core PropertyHive plugin by adding more filters etc
+* Improved support for add ons wanting to integrate with core Property Hive plugin by adding more filters etc
 * Fixed typo in virtual tour filter name

 = 1.0.3 =